Autoimmune Encephalitis

 | Primary CNS lymphoma | MRI shows enhancing mass lesions; CSF cytology/flow cytometry positive for malignant cells |

-| CNS vasculitis | Vessel wall enhancement on MRI; angiography shows beading/stenosis of vessels |
+| CNS vasculitis | Vessel wall enhancement on MRI; infarcts; microhaemorrhages, angiography shows beading/stenosis of vessels |

-| Mitochondrial encephalopathy | Elevated lactate in CSF/serum; stroke-like lesions not respecting vascular territories on MRI |
+| Mitochondrial encephalopathy (MELAS) | Stroke-like cortical lesions not respecting vascular territories; lactate peak on MRS |